What to Expect

 Depending on your insurance carrier, most of all of your hearing testing and your visit with the physician will be billed to your insurance.

 Medicare and most insurance carriers do not cover hearing aid costs.
 We are not participating providers for most insurances for hearing aids, however we will be happy to assist you in submitting a claim to your insurance company if you have coverage.
 Please contact your insurance company to see if you are eligible for an insurance benefit.

 Be prepared to leave a 50% deposit of the purchase price on the day you place an order for hearing aids.
 The remaining balance is due at the dispense appointment.
 We accept most major credit cards, and we also offer Care Credit, a 12 month no-interest payment plan for those who qualify.
 There are also interest plans that can extend out up to 5 years pending approval.

-Two weeks later, you will be fit with your new hearing aids; the programming will be adjusted to your comfort levels, and you will be taught how to use and care for them.
+A few weeks later, you will be fit with your new hearing aids; the programming will be adjusted to your comfort levels, and you will be taught how to use and care for them.
 Two weeks later, you will return and any questions or concerns that you have will be addressed.
-You will also be scheduled or our Hearing Aid Class which will help you to get the most from your investment.
 Additional care and services are included with your hearing aids for the life of your warranty period.

 ENT & Allergy of Delaware offers a 45-day adjustment period.
 If you are unhappy with your new hearing aids and we are unable to addess your concerns to your satisfaction, you can return them in good condition for a refund within the 45-day period.
 The return fee ranges from $150 – $250, with the remaining balance being refunded.